-- 1) Reprimand.
+- Reprimand.

 - 2) Imposition of specific restrictions.

 - 3) Disciplinary probation.
 Further infractions during the probationary period may result in suspension.

 - 4) Suspension.

 - 5) Termination.

-After being suspended, a student may be allowed to resume attending classes only after a written request is submitted to the Director of Campus Administration, and the Director of Campus Administration approves the student's request.
+After being suspended, a student may be allowed to resume attending classes only after a written request is submitted to the Campus President, and the Campus President approves the student's request.
 Any further infraction of Campus policies may result in expulsion.
 (See Re-Enrollment and Re-Entry Policy regarding application to Student Conduct and Discipline.)